 Topping Your Low-Fat Burgers

+Use flavorful low-fat toppings instead of the usual bacon and cheese: try chutney, salsa, slices of tomato and other veggies, and low-fat versions of mayo or sour cream.
 Brush some honey mustard dressing on top the burgers.
 Or go Hawaiian and add grilled pineapple rings.
 These are just a few possibilities.

 If you still hanker after a traditional bacon and cheese topping, consider using Canadian bacon, or turkey bacon, and a single slice of strong-flavored reduced-fat cheese.
 Finally, as you're trying to make a healthier burger, why not boost your intake of fiber at the same time and serve your low-fat burgers on toasted whole grain buns.